Blacksuan19/init.nvim/README.md

   the value is the path to targeted folder

-for more customizations read throw the config file, there are comments everywhere and its easy to interpret, you can also checkout linked the github pages for each plugin for even more options.
+for more customizations read throw the config file, there are comments everywhere and its easy to interpret, you can also checkout the linked github page for each plugin for even more options.

 ## Demos